-External analysts, as well as Ukraine's official and multilateral partners, have identified corruption and money laundering as problems in Ukraine.
 In accordance with Ukrainian anti-money laundering legislation, which came into force in June 2003, the NBU and other state authorities, as well as various entities performing financial transactions, are required to monitor financial transactions for evidence of money laundering.
-As a result of the implementation of this legislation, Ukraine was removed from the list of non-cooperative countries and territories by the Financial Action Task Force on Money Laundering ("FATF") in February 2004, and in January 2006 FATF suspended the formal monitoring of Ukraine.
+As a result of the implementation of this legislation, Ukraine was removed from the list of noncooperative countries and territories by the Financial Action Task Force on Money Laundering ("FATF") in February 2004, and in January 2006 FATF suspended the formal monitoring of Ukraine.
+That said, external analysts, as well as Ukraine's official and multilateral partners, have identified corruption and money laundering as problems in Ukraine.
+In particular, corruption and money laundering allegations and concerns have been identified in relation to Ukraine, including various private and government entities and officials in the country, prior to Euro-Maidan revolution.

-On 14 October 2014, Ukraine's Parliament adopted a number of laws aimed at prevention of corruption.
+Following the events of the Euro-Maidan revolution, in consultation with the international official and multilateral partners of Ukraine, a substantial effort has been undertaken at prevention of corruption.
+In particular, on 14 October 2014, Ukraine's Parliament adopted a number of laws aimed at prevention of corruption.
 See "Description of Ukraine-Legal Proceedings-Recent Legislation".
 On 30 March 2017, the law "On Amendments to Certain Laws of Ukraine Regarding the Specifics of Financial Control of Certain Categories of Officials" entered into force.
-This law requires, among other things, that senior officials of the non-governmental organisations which operate in the anti-corruption sphere must submit electronic declarations regarding their property, income, expenditures and financial liabilities.
+These laws require, among other things, that senior officials of the non-governmental organisations which operate in the anti-corruption sphere must submit electronic declarations regarding their property, income, expenditures and financial liabilities.